anacarolcortez/anacarolcortez/README.md

 </p>

 > [!NOTE]
-> I only use this github for studying and I've been working A LOT, so... my repositories might miss updates and some more action... please, don't judge us lol!!!!
+> I only use this github for studying and I've been working A LOT.
+I also deleted a lot of repositories recently, therefore my grass is so clear.
->

 I've been studying for Java OCP and here is the link to my blog where I share my notes, if you're interested too: